NaamaBarIlan/AsyncInn/README.md

 * Specifically, DTOs were used to:
     * Flatten object graphs that containe nested objects for client convenience and readability.
     * Hide any properties that should not be public, and avoid "over-posting".

+### Identity

+* ASP.NET Core Identity is an API that supports user interface login functionality.
+It manages users, passwords, profile data, roles, claims, tokens, email confirmation, and more.

+* Users can create an account with the login information stored in Identity or they can use an external login provider.
+Supported external login providers include Facebook, Google, Microsoft Account, and Twitter.

+* Identity is typically configured using a SQL Server database to store user names, passwords, and profile data.
+Alternatively, another persistent store can be used, for example, Azure Table Storage.

 ### Change Log